fridavbg/fridavbg/README.md

-# Major bookworm who is learning to code
+# Major bookworm who has learned to code
-(currently studying web development remotely at a Swedish Univeristy, Blekinge Institute of Technology.)

-My name is Frida and I'm orginally from Sweden, but have been living in Barcelona, Spain for the last 14 years.
+My name is Frida and I'm originally from Sweden, but have been living in Barcelona, Spain for the last 14 years.

-## Im currently working on

-* Writing my Thesis on Green Coding and how Green UX principles can help make a webpage more sustainable.
-(As you can see my green spots have been down in February as I have been busy researching  🤓📚)

-Also trying to get better at code challenges with Exercism: [Exercism profile](https://exercism.org/profiles/fridavbg)

 [![Frida's GitHub stats](https://github-readme-stats.vercel.app/api?username=fridavbg)](https://github.com/fridavbg/github-readme-stats)